gristlabs/grist-core/README.md

     - Control access based on cell values and user attributes.
   * Can be self-maintained.
     - Useful for intranet operation and specific compliance requirements.
-  * Several sandboxing options for untrusted documents.
+  * Sandboxing options for untrusted documents.
     - On Linux or with docker, you can enable [gVisor](https://github.com/google/gvisor) sandboxing at the individual document level.
     - On OSX, you can use native sandboxing.
-	- On any OS, if running Grist outside of docker, you can use docker containers as sandboxes for individual documents.

 If you are curious about where Grist is going heading, see [our roadmap](https://github.com/gristlabs/grist-core/projects/1), drop a